joshgerdes/jekyll-uno/_drafts/azure-public-dns-as-code.md

 _Note: You can expand the Agent Job to see the steps of the job, I hid it as it revealed subscription ID information etc during the deployment._

 ![](/uploads/azure-devopsdeployment-azurebicep.gif)

+#### Edit the Bicep file

+Now that you have successfully deployed your Azure Bicep file, you can go into the Azure Bicep and update the A, CNAME records to match your own environment - any new change to this repository will automatically trigger Continous Integration and deployment, you can override this behaviour by editing the Pipeline, clicking Edit Trigger and unselect 'Enable; continuous integration